 - 1. Put your cursor on the first page that needs the Roman numeral. - 2.
 Go to the View menu and select Header and Footer. - 3.
-Make sure the Formatting Palette is displayed (View menu, then Formatting Palette). - 4.
-In the Header and Footer section of the Formatting Palette, uncheck the box next to Link to Previous. - 5.
+When the Header and Footer are open a new tab appears at the top of your screen, and if you click on the tab a Header and Footer Ribbon is displayed.
+In this ribbon uncheck the box next to Link to Previous. - 4.
 Scroll down to the first page of the body of your dissertation (the chapters), make sure your cursor is in the footer, and uncheck the box next to Link to Previous.